lvh/rotterdam/docs/converger/index.rst

 -----------------------------

 Otter relies on creating impersonation tokens.
-These are limited-use, but it would still be nice if such a high-authority
+These are limited-use, but it would still be nice if such a high-authority capability (the ability to produce such impersonation tokens) was encapsulated in a smaller, easier-to-audit component.